tModLoader/mod-skeleton-generator/README.md

 The mod skeleton generator is an app made in Kotlin that can generate a mod skeleton (for [tModLoader mods](https://tmodloader.net/)) in a given path.

+# PLEASE NOTE: The mod skeleton generator is now embedded in the client (versions 0.11 and up), which can be found in the mod sources menu.
+It is recommended to use this feature instead of this app.

 # Java is required
 Kotlin compiles to java bytecode.
 You will need [Java](https://www.java.com/en/download/) installed to run the application.